seleniumbase/SeleniumBase/examples/migration/raw_selenium/ReadMe.md

 ### 🔵 How is SeleniumBase different from raw Selenium?

 <div>
-<p>💡 With raw Selenium, you need to set up your own options-parser for configuring tests from the command-line.
-SeleniumBase has its own options-parser, which expands on the <code>pytest</code>, <code>nosetests</code>, and <code>behave</code> test runners, allowing you to set the browser, enable the dashboard, and do many more things.</p>
+<p>💡 SeleniumBase is a Python test framework for the <a href="https://www.w3.org/TR/webdriver2/#endpoints" target="_blank">Selenium/WebDriver</a> browser automation library.
+This framework incorporates test-runners such as <code>pytest</code>, <code>nosetests</code>, and <code>behave</code> to provide organized structure, test discovery, test execution, test state (<i>eg. passed, failed, or skipped</i>), and command-line options for changing default settings (<i>such as choosing the browser to use</i>).
+With raw Selenium, you would need to set up your own options-parser for configuring tests from the command-line.</p>

 <p>💡 With raw Selenium, you have to manually download drivers (<i>eg. chromedriver</i>) before running tests.
 With SeleniumBase's driver manager, that's done automatically for you if the required driver isn't already on your PATH.
-There are also console scripts available for more control (eg. <code>sbase install chromedriver latest</code> to download the latest version of chromedriver to a local SeleniumBase directory).</p>
+There are also console scripts available for more control (eg. <code>sbase get chromedriver latest</code> to download the latest version of chromedriver to a local SeleniumBase directory).</p>

 <p>💡 With raw Selenium, commands that use selectors need to specify the type of selector (eg. <code>"css selector", "button#myButton"</code>).
 With SeleniumBase, there's auto-detection between CSS Selectors and XPath, which means you don't need to specify the type of selector in your commands (<i>but optionally you could</i>).</p>